 NMQA’s Gifts to the Albuquerque Community

-Celebrate with the recipients of our guild’s extreme generosity to needy children and adults in Albuquerque, with those whose charitable efforts have been multiplied with the support of NMQA.
+Celebrate with the recipients of our guild’s extreme generosity to children and adults in Albuquerque who would benefit from a quilt, with organizations whose charitable efforts have been multiplied with the support of NMQA.
 Learn how our passion for quilting, and for community building have enriched the lives of so many, including ourselves.
 Reflection is always a positive tool for an organization.
 Goodies to eat too…

 Monday, January 28, 2019 9:30 a.m.